mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Firearms come with wireless capability and a digital ammunition counter.
 Ammunition is sold separately.
 All firearms have the following wireless bonuses in addition to any wireless bonuses on each model:

 **Wireless**: The weapon displays an ARO that tells you ammo levels and ammo type loaded.
 If you have a DNI, you get two additional benefits.
-First, ejecting a clip (for weapons that have them) is a Free Action rather than a Simple Action.
-Second, changing fire modes (on models that have more than one) is a Free Action rather than a Simple Action.
+First, ejecting a clip (for weapons that have them) is a Free Action rather than a Minor Action.
+Second, changing fire modes (on models that have more than one) is a Free Action rather than a Minor Action.

 **TASERS**
----

 Tasers are legal to carry and a great choice for non-lethally incapacitating someone.
 Tasers, like other electrical weapons, have a flat Armor Penetration value of –5 and deal electricity damage.
 Use the Pistols skill to fire a taser.
 Tasers can take only top-mounted accessories.